whylearning22/Multi-Rater-Consensus-Learning/README.md

-# Multi-Rater-Consensus-Learning
+# \title{Multi-Rater Consensus Learning for Modeling Multiple Sparse Ratings of Affective Behaviour
-The repository contains the code related to the Multi-Rater Consensus Learning
+The repository will contain the code related to the Multi-Rater Consensus Learning algorithm